Turn Your Website into an AI Agent

 - A Rover Workspace account (sign in with Google)

-- Your Site ID and public key (
+- Your Site ID, public key (

-pk_site_*) from the Workspace
+pk_site_*), and optional siteKeyId from the Workspace

 Script Tag (Simplest)